 Each Investigation Team shall consist of three persons selected from the Investigation Board by the Title IX Coordinator.
 Each Team must have members of both sexes, and must include a minimum of one faculty member.
 The Title IX Coordinator may appoint an external investigator (s).
 If the term of a Team member will expire while the investigation or appeal of a complaint is in progress, that member's term shall ordinarily be extended solely for the purpose of completing the investigation or appeal of that particular complaint.
-Unless that member of the Team is reappointed for another one-year term, his or her successor's term shall commence on July 1, but the successor shall be involved only in investigations or appeals initiated after the commencement of his or her term.
+Unless that member of the Team is reappointed for another one-year term, his or her successor's term shall commence on July 1, Last updated 7/20/2018 7 SL 1333100.5 but the successor shall be involved only in investigations or appeals initiated after the commencement of his or her term.